allenai/coleridge-rich-context-ai2/README.md

 # Download data before running things
 There are large files and data folders that cannot be put on github, so they are on s3.
+Before running things, you will need to download the data, dataset_split_data, and holdout_sampled folders from this s3 bucket and place them at the top level of the project folder.

+# Download data before running things
+There are large files and data folders that cannot be put on github, so they are on s3.
 Before running things, you will need to download the `data`, `dataset_split_data`, and `holdout_sampled` folders from [this s3 bucket](https://s3.console.aws.amazon.com/s3/buckets/ai2-s2-rcc/?region=us-west-2&tab=overview) and place them at the top level of the project folder.

 # Estimated runtime